Employee Discount Schemes

 Enquire With Your Chosen Discounts Platform

-Once you’ve decided which platform you want to learn more about, it’s time to enquire.
+Once you’ve decided which platform you want to learn more about, it’s enquiry time.

-You’ll need to provide some basic information like the number of employees you have and your contact details.
-This will help the provider outline some suitable options.
+When you get in touch with a provider, you’ll need to provide some basic information, such as the number of employees you have and your contact details.

-At this stage, you’ll be able to get concrete information on the price, features and discounts available.
-You will also be able to get an understanding of how you can integrate a platform into your business.
-It’s also important to understand:
+At this point, you’ll receive more accurate information on pricing, features and the discounts available.
+You can also get a good idea of how to integrate a discounts scheme into your business.

 • What terms and conditions come with using the platform?

-• Can the platform can be white labelled with your companies branding?
+• Can the platform be white labelled with your company’s branding?

 • How will your employees be enrolled and what data is needed?

-• How long does it take to set the platform up once you have decided you want to implement it?
+• How long does it take to set the platform up?

 • What ongoing support is offered with the platform?

-One of the many great things about employee discounts schemes is that they are designed to be easy to get up and running.
-Most providers will do all the leg work for you to make the process as painless as possible.
+One of the many great things about company discount schemes is that they’re easy to get up and running.
+Most providers will do all the legwork for you to make the process as simple as possible.

 Communicate New Benefit To Employees

-Once everything is set up you need to think about how to communicate the benefit to staff.
-Without effective communication the likelihood is that the scheme won’t be used by your employees.
+Once everything is set up, you need to think about how to communicate the benefit to staff.
+Without effective communication, the likelihood is that the employee discount scheme won’t be used.

-When introducing any new employee benefit you need to let your employees know that it is available.
-It can be tricky to get them to engage in internal communications, but this is something that is vital for the success of any employee perks.
+When introducing any new employee benefit, you need to let your employees know it’s available and how to access it.
+It can be tricky to get them to engage in internal communications, but this is something that is vital for the success of your new employee benefit.

-If you want your employees to pay attention it’s important to reiterate the benefits your company provides.
-You can do this regularly through channels such as:
+If you want your staff to pay attention, it’s important to reiterate the benefits your company provides.
+You can do this regularly through channels, such as:

 • Email